microchip-pic-avr-examples/avr128da48-cnano-adc-event-triggered-mplab/README.md

 The LED is toggled each time an event is triggering the ADC conversion:
 <br><img src="images/ADC_Event.GIF" width="500">

+To observe the results plotted on a graph, follow the steps provided in the [How to Use the Data Visualizer](#how-to-use-the-data-visualizer) chapter.

-Rotating the potentiometer on the POT Click board (after starting the application), the ADC result will be plotted on the graph:
+Rotating the potentiometer on the POT Click board (after starting the application), the ADC results will be plotted on the graph:
 <br><img src="images/dv_6.PNG" width="1000">

 ## Summary